A good stethoscope is an essential tool for many healthcare professionals today.

 If you wondered what qualities we used to come up with this list, we examined things like personal experiences, general reviews, price, value for money, functionality, comfort, ease of use and of course sensitivity.

-Here are some features to look for in a stethoscope:
+Here are some features to look for: